-Department of Health (England) (2013) Review of the Regulation of Cosmetic Interventions (accessed 7 March 2016).
-See also the report of the Scottish Cosmetic Interventions Expert Group.
-(Scottish Government, 2015)
+Department of Health (England) (2013) Review of the Regulation of Cosmetic Interventions.
+See also the Scottish Government report of the Scottish Cosmetic Interventions Expert Group.
+(2015)

 You can read all of our existing guidance on our website.

-You can get advice on effective clinical supervision from sources such as the Care Quality Commission’s Supporting effective clinical supervision (accessed 7 March 2016).
+You can access advice on effective clinical supervision from sources such as the Care Quality Commission’s Regulation 18 guidance (accessed 30 April 2021)